Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/RuntimeFlags"

-Re-exports all named exports from the "effect/RuntimeFlags" module as "RuntimeFlags".
+Re-exports all named exports from the "effect/RuntimeFlags" module as `RuntimeFlags`.

 **Signature**